A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Canonical Correlation Analysis

-Biologically, this choice is motivated by the fact that the output of a neuron at any time step is a scalar which combines information from both views.
-Conceptually, the choice is motivated by a probabilistic interpretation of CCA in which the sum of the CCSPs is useful for estimating the state of a relevant latent variable, see Figure~\ref{fig:graphical}.
+The focus of this work is to derive a single-layer biologically plausible network whose input at each time $t$ is the pair $(\x_t,\y_t)$ and the output is the following sum of the CCSPs:

-The focus of this work is to derive a single-layer biologically plausible network whose input at each time $t$ is the pair $(\x_t,\y_t)$ and the output is the sum of the CCSPs $\z_t$.
-The components of the two input vectors $\x_t$ and $\y_t$ are represented by the activity of upstream neurons belonging to two different populations.
+which, as mentioned in the introduction, is a highly relevant statistic (see, also, Section \ref{sec:datasets}).
+This is in contrast to many existing CCA networks which output one or both CCSPs \citep{lai1999neural,pezeshki2003network,gou2004canonical,via2007learning,golkar2020}.
+The components of the two input vectors $\x_t$ and $\y_t$ are represented by the activity of upstream neurons belonging to two different populations, which are integrated in separate compartments of the principal neurons in our network.
 The components of the output vector $\z_t$ are represented by the activity of the principal neurons in our network, see Figure~\ref{fig:ann}.

-While CCA is typically viewed as an \textit{unsupervised} learning method, it can also be interpreted as a special case of the \textit{supervised} learning method Reduced-Rank Regression, in which case $\x_t$ is the feature vector and $\y_t$ is the label (see, e.g., page 38 of \cite{velu2013multivariate}).
-With this supervised learning view of CCA, the natural output of a CCA network is the CCSP of $\x_t$.
-In separate work \cite{golkar2020}, we derive a network for the general Reduced-Rank Regression problem, which includes CCA as a special case, for outputting the projection of the feature vector $\x_t$.
+While CCA is typically viewed as an \textit{unsupervised} learning method, it can also be interpreted as a special case of the \textit{supervised} learning method Reduced-Rank Regression, in which case one input is the feature vector and the other input is the label (see, e.g., page 38 of \citep{velu2013multivariate}).
+With this supervised learning view of CCA, the natural output of a CCA network is the CCSP of the feature vector.
+In separate work \citep{golkar2020}, we derive an algorithm for the general Reduced-Rank Regression problem, which includes CCA as a special case, for outputting the projection of the feature vector.
+The algorithm derived in \citep{golkar2020} resembles the adaptive CCA with output whitening algorithm that we derive in Section \ref{sec:extensions} of this work (see Algorithm \ref{alg:adaptive} as well as Appendix \ref{apdx:compare} for a detailed comparison of the two algorithms); however, there are significant advantages to the algorithm derived here.
+First, our network outputs the (whitened) sum of the CCSPs, which, as discussed above, is a relevant statistic in applications.
+The algorithm in \citep{golkar2020} only outputs the CCSP of the feature vector, which is natural when viewing CCA as a supervised learning method, but not when viewing CCA as an unsupervised learning method for integrating multi-view inputs.
+Second, in contrast to the algorithm derived in \citep{golkar2020}, our adaptive CCA with output whitening algorithm allows for adaptive output rank.
+This is particularly important for analyzing non-stationary input streams, a challenge that brains regularly face.